farid809/CarND-Behavioral-Cloning-P3/README.md

 The initial model I used  based on nVidia model which consisted of lambda normalization layer followed by 5 convulutional layer followed by 4 fully connected layers.
 The model also includes RELU layers to introduce nonlinearity.
 The data is normalized in the model using a Keras lambda layer.
 I attempted to train this model and tune different hyperparameters  However the model didn't generalize enough to drive centered on track 1.

-My Final model is based on nVidia model and consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

 #### 2. Overfitting

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+I included 2 dropout layer before and after the fully connected layer as illustrated in the model visualization below to reduce overfitting.
+However, I was able to get better results by introducing SpatialDropout2D layer after each convultional layer

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track. he overall strategy for deriving a model architecture was to ...
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+I initially tried to use different learning rates, however, I got a better result by using Adam optimizer, so the learning rate was not tuned manually.
+I also, experimented with different batch sizes and EPOCH counts.

 #### 4. Appropriate training data